Practice in Other Conditions

 - Turn the defroster on to keep windows from fogging over.

-Use low-beam lights or fog lights if your vehicle has them.
+Use low-beam lights and fog lights if your vehicle has them.
 Don’t use high beams – they reflect off the fog causing reduced visibility.
 Slow down until your speed matches your ability to see, even if it means slowing to a crawl.

-Make sure your vehicle is clear of snow and ice before driving.
+It’s best to stay off the roads until they are cleared and treated.
+If you have to drive, make sure your vehicle is clear of snow and ice before driving.
 Driving can cause snow/ice to slide and block your view, or fly off and strike other vehicles.

 - When starting to drive in snow, keep the wheels straight ahead and accelerate gradually to avoid spinning the tires.